hucker/ten8t/README.md

 results = checker.run_all(env={'db': sql_conn, 'cfg': 'cfg.json'})
 ```

-This example shows a bunch of rulls that are passed in some of which might need a single sql connection object.
+This example shows a bunch of rules that are passed in some of which might need a single sql connection object.

 ## Rule Integrations